Fitness trackers for kids have become a hot ticket item in recent years. Read on to find out which device is best suited for your little one.

 Our device of choice is the Garmin Vivoactive Jr 2.
 It has an always-on color screen, colorful designs, it gamifies fitness, a variety of educational mobile adventures for the kids, doesn’t require charging.
 However, if you have younger kids, you are better off going with the third generation tracker.

 What is the best Fitbit for kids?

 Our recommendation is to go for Ace 3.
 The device is an iterative upgrade over Ace 2.
 Fitbit will probably sell off the stocks of the second generation and phase it out.
-If you have older kids, you might be better off going with the first generation Ace.
+If you have older kids, you might be better off going with Inspire 3.
 The other option is to go for an adult Fitbit.
-Charge 4 is not bulky and might be a good fit for a teen.
+Charge 5 is not bulky and might be a good fit for a teen.

 You can read more about various Fitbit options for little ones on this link.

 What is the best device for teenagers?